Work in a K-12 classroom while studying for your Master of Education degree and Initial license.

 with a participating urban school district, you take courses and spend

-an internship year at a school, finishing with a Master's degree, Initial
+an internship year at a school, finishing with a Master's degree and Initial

-licensure in Elementary Education (1-6), and preparation to take the
+licensure in Elementary Education (1-6), and prepared to take the

 Massachusetts Tests for Educator Licensure in English as a Second